masneyb/weather-station/README.md

 * Supports various types of sensors and pins:
   * Supports logging raw values from digital or analog pins.
-  * Supports logging the number of times that a digital pin either goes high or low.
+  * Supports logging the number of times that a digital pin either goes high or low using interrupts.
 Some sensors, such as rain gauges and wind anemometers, use a reed switch and it is up to the microcontroller to count the number of times that the pin changes state.
   * Supports 4 different temperature and humidity sensors: DHT11, DHT22,
     DS18B20 and TMP36 (analog).
 Supports multiple temperature units.
   * Supports anemometer, wind direction, and rain gauage for the